RongxuanTian/power-outage-analysis/README.md

 The eventual features that were used were:

-- `CUSTOMERS.AFFECTED`: quantitative data
+- `CUSTOMERS.AFFECTED`: quantitative data  - Numer of residential customers affected
-- `CAUSE.CATEGORY`: nominal data
+- `CAUSE.CATEGORY`: nominal data  - Types of causes
 - `AREAPCT_URBAN`: quantitative data - percentage of urban land area of the total state area
 - `RES.SALES`: quantitative data - residential electricity consumption
 - `RES.CUST.PCT`: quantitative data - percent of residential customers served